-In that spirit, the iSchool’s LIS Program requires students to practicum as part of the degree.
+In that spirit, the iSchool’s LIS Program recommends students to practicum as part of the degree.
 The practicum is the time to dream big, to make connections, and to explore something under the guidance of a professional that can’t be explored as part of the regular Program.

 For more information, please see our Practicum page.

 Graduate Assistantships can provide you with financial support while pursuing an advanced degree, as well as the opportunity for professional experience and academic training.

 Graduate Assistantships are commonly posted on this site: